 Before you schedule an in-person session you need to check the guidance of your local health authorities and confirm that indoor in-person events can take place.
 You should check what numbers are allowed given the type of activity and the type of venue where you will be hosting it.

-- Capacity of the room, room layout, air circulation
+- Capacity of the room, including desk layout and spacing

 - Need for signage or assigned seating

 - Staggered times for arrival, breaks, and pick-up

 - Ticketing your event, managing check-in, or keeping an attendance list

 - The reporting procedure if an attendee tests positive